Control of fire by early humans: Uses of fire by early humans

-The discovery of fire came to provide a wide variety of uses for early hominids.
+The discovery of fire provided various uses for early hominids.
 Its warmth kept them alive during low nighttime temperatures in colder environments, allowing geographic expansion from tropical and subtropical climates to temperate areas.
 Its blaze warded off predatory animals, especially in the dark.

 Fire also played a major role in changing food habits.
 Cooking allowed a significant increase in meat consumption and calorie intake.
-It was soon discovered that meat could also be dried and smoked by fire, preserving it for lean seasons.
+It was soon discovered that meat could be dried and smoked by fire, preserving it for lean seasons.
 Fire was even used in manufacturing tools for hunting and butchering.
-Hominids also learned that starting bush fires to burn large areas could increase land fertility and clear terrain to make hunting easier.
-Evidence shows that early hominids were able to corral and trap prey animals by means of fire.
-Fire was used to clear out caves prior to living in them, helping to begin the use of shelter.
+Hominids also learned that starting bushfires to burn large areas could increase land fertility and clear terrain to make hunting easier.
+Evidence shows that early hominids were able to corral and trap prey animals using fire.
+Fire was used to clear out caves before living in them, helping to begin the use of shelter.
 The many uses of fire may have led to specialized social roles, such as the separation of cooking from hunting.

 The control of fire enabled important changes in human behavior, health, energy expenditure, and geographic expansion.
-Hominids could move into much colder regions that would have previously been uninhabitable after the loss of body hair.
-Evidence of more complex management to change biomes can be found as far back as 200,000 to 100,000 years ago at a minimum.
+After the loss of body hair, hominids could move into much colder regions that would have previously been uninhabitable.
+Evidence of more complex management to change biomes can be found as far back as 200,000 to 100,000 years ago, at minimum.

 Tool and weapon making

-Fire also allowed major innovations in tool and weapon manufacture.
-In an archeological dig that dates to around 400,000 years ago, researchers excavating in the 'Spear Horizon' in Schöningen, Germany, unearthed eight wooden spears among a trove of preserved artifacts.
-The spears were found along with stone tools and horse remains, one of which still had a spear through its pelvis.
-At another dig site located in Lehringen, Germany, a fire-hardened lance was found thrust into the rib cage of a 'straight-tusked elephant'.
-These archeological digs provide evidence that the spears were deliberately fire-hardened, allowing early humans to use the spears as thrusting rather than throwing weapons.
-Researchers further uncovered environmental evidence that these early hunters may have hidden in ambush.

-More recent evidence dating to roughly 164,000 years ago indicates that early humans in South Africa during the Middle Stone Age used fire to alter the mechanical properties of tool materials applying heat treatment to a fine-grained rock called silcrete.
+Fire allowed major innovations in tool and weapon manufacture.
+Evidence dating to roughly 164,000 years ago indicates that early humans in South Africa during the Middle Stone Age used fire to alter the mechanical properties of tool materials applying heat treatment to a fine-grained rock called silcrete.
 The heated rocks were then tempered into crescent-shaped blades or arrowheads for hunting and butchering prey.
 This may have been the first time that bow and arrow were used for hunting, with far-ranging impact.